vitalishapovalov/jest-decorated/docs/core/LazyImport.md

 Helper.

-All modules will be imported during test run, in `beforeAll` hook.
+All modules will be imported during test run, inside the `beforeAll` hook.

-Mock will become accessible inside class methods via `this.annotatedPropertyName`.
+Mock will become accessible inside class methods via `this.{annotatedPropertyName}`.

 ## Arguments